 The attention of all students and parents is called to the provision of Public Law 93-380, the Family Educational Rights and Privacy Act of 1974, also known as "the Buckley Amendment".
 Under the provisions of this law, all students and former students of Enterprise State Junior College have the right to inspect their official educational records in the office of the Registrar.
 This right of inspection does not apply to any information submitted to this office as confidential prior to January 1, 1975, nor to access by students to financial records of parents.
-Parents or guardians of a student 18 years of age or older may not see records and/or grades be made available to the parents or guardians.
-Grades are mailed to the address indicated by the student on his/ her registration form.
+Parents or guardians of a student 18 years of age or older may not see records or receive any grades unless the student specifically designates that his/her records and/or grades be made available to the parents or guardians.
+Grades are mailed to the address indicated by the student on his/her registration form.

 Under the Federal Family Educational and Privacy Rights Act, 10 U.S.C.
 1232g, ENTERPRISE STATE JUNIOR COLLEGE may disclose certain student information as "directory information".
-Directory information includes the names, addresses, telephone numbers, dates of birth, and major fields of study of students as well as information about students' participation in officially recognized activities and sports, the weight and height of members of athletic teams, the date of attendance by students, degrees and awards received, and the most recent previous educational agency or institution attended by a respective student.
-If any student has an objection to any of the aforementioned information being released about himself/herself during any given quarter or academic year, the student should notify, in person or in writing, the Dean of Students or the Registrar during the first three weeks of the respective quarter or academic year.
+Directory information includes the names, addresses, telephone numbers, dates of birth, and maior fields of study of students as well as information about students' participation in officially recognized activities and sports, the weight and height of members of athletic teams, the date of attendance by students, degrees and awards received, and the most recent previous educational agency or institution attended by a respective student.
+If any student has an objection to any of the aforementioned information being released about himself/herself during any given guarter or academic year, the student should notify, in person or in writing, the Dean of Students or the Registrar during the first three weeks of the respective quarter or academic year.